dustdustinthewind/IntralismQoLMod/README.md

   - Events and images don't render when offscreen

 ### GAMEPLAY / STORYBOARD
-- **MASSIVE STORYBOARD OPTIMIZATIONS** especially to audio-reading entities (suns, satellites, and particle emitters) [video showcase](https://www.youtube.com/watch?v=sTeboyFxIj4)
+- [**MASSIVE STORYBOARD OPTIMIZATIONS**](https://www.youtube.com/watch?v=sTeboyFxIj4) especially to audio-reading entities (suns, satellites, and particle emitters)
-- **Image compression for maps.** You can manually set the compression for an image by changing the "Compress" value in the levelResources (use `true`/`false`.
+- **Image compression for maps.** You can manually set the compression for an image by changing the "Compress" value in the config files `levelResources` (use `true`/`false`.
 Vanilla maps that are saved in IQoL will use `null`).
 Use this on image-sequence maps or maps with many sprites/images to reduce the insane RAM/VRAM usage.
 Maps with only a few images don't take up a worrying amount of RAM/VRAM.
 - **Autocompression for vanilla image-sequence maps**.
 If a map has at least 1 unique image for every second, the autocompresser will kick in.
+Most if not all Vanilla image-sequence maps get detected by this, and use significantly less RAM/VRAM than vanilla would in exchange for much longer loading times.
 - **Storyboard and zoom animations are less frame-dependent**.
 This means that maps should play very similarly on all modded clients.
 This alters the style between version, i.e. playing a vanilla map on a modded client will "feel" different, and vice versa, a modded map will feel different on vanilla.
 - **Use any skin!** Set the skin you'd like in [`qolmod/skin.txt`](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod/blob/main/qolmod/skin.txt)
 - Accuracy is now shown on all non-relax gamemodes